zapier/zapier-platform/docs/cli.md

 **Usage**: `zapier register [TITLE]`

-This command creates an new integration and links it in the `./.zapierapprc` file.
+This command creates a new integration and links it in the `./.zapierapprc` file.
 If `.zapierapprc` already exists, it will ask you if you want to update the currently-linked integration, as opposed to creating a new one.

 After registering a new integration, you can run `zapier push` to build and upload your integration for use in the Zapier editor.
 This will change `.zapierapprc`, which identifies this directory as holding code for a specific integration.